 The Centers for Disease Control and Prevention (CDC) provides guidance to states about which groups should get the vaccine and when.
 Hospital systems like UPMC are working alongside state officials to offer vaccination.

-As of November 2021, all Americans 5 and older are eligible for vaccination.
+As of June 2022, all Americans 6 monthsand older are eligible for vaccination.
 For more information, visit the Pennsylvania Department of Health website.

 Do I Need to Get the COVID-19 Vaccine?